 Diabetes: People with diabetes are up to 4 times more likely to have heart disease.
 It also leads to other complications such as stroke, high blood pressure, eye and foot problems.
 To prevent or control diabetes, closely manage your blood sugar levels and other risk factors; these will reduce your risk for heart attacks significantly.

-Q: Doc, both my parents suffer from heart disease.
-Will I definitely get it too?
+Both my parents suffer from heart disease, will I defintely get it too?

 Even if you do inherit the risk factors from your family such as high blood pressure, high blood cholesterol or diabetes, you must do what you can to change your environment.
 Take steps to minimize the risks and lower your chances of getting heart disease.
 You can start off by adopting a good healthy lifestyle as I recommended above, such as eating well, engaging in physical activities and not smoking at all.